HenriquesLab/Code-of-Conduct/README.md

 - **Sick Leave**: In case of illness, lab members should inform the lab director as soon as possible and provide a medical certificate if required.
 They should also update the lab calendar to reflect their absence.
 - **Personal Leave**: For personal matters requiring time off, lab members should discuss their needs with the lab director in advance.
 This includes family emergencies, medical appointments, or other personal obligations.
 - **Parental Leave**: Lab members are entitled to parental leave as per Portuguese labor law.
 They should inform the lab director well in advance to make necessary arrangements for their absence.
-- **Recording Leave**: All types of leave should be recorded in the lab calendar and internal "away" form (contact the lab director for access) to ensure transparency and proper planning.
+- **Recording Leave**: All types of leave should be communicated by email, recorded in the lab calendar and internal "away" form (contact the lab director for access) to ensure transparency and proper planning.
 Lab members should update the calendar promptly and keep it accurate.

 ## Participation in lab activities